thomasgtaylor/how.wtf/content/post/2023-03-02-how-to-install-microsoft-edge-on-ubuntu.md

 ---
-title: How to install Microsoft Edge on Ubuntu
-date: 2023-03-02T01:35:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-02 01:35:00-04:00
 description: How to install Microsoft Edge on Ubuntu or Linux Mint or other Debian-based distributions.
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to install Microsoft Edge on Ubuntu
 ---

 Installing Microsoft Edge is simple through the terminal on any Debian-based distribution.